PolVilniusTech/public.incident.reporting.timeline.md/timeline/E.U.md

 ```
 ##### R esults
-Plausible loss of Privacy
+Plausible loss of Privacy.
-Plausible loss of Confidentiality
+Plausible loss of Confidentiality.
-Plausible loss of Integrity
+Plausible loss of Integrity.
-Plausible loss of Availability
+Plausible loss of Availability.
 ```

 ```